rainforestapp/FrontendPractices/FolderStructure.md

 A place for reusable react components.
 To be useful they need to be imported and rendered by a view.
 Components defined at the root `Components` folder can be used anywhere in the application.
 Components nested in another component can only be used by it's direct parent.

-## Views
+## Routes

 These refer to actual pages in the application.
 They should be imported and rendered by the Router.
-Components can be defined within a view but it's should only be used within that view.
+Components can be defined within a route but it's should only be used within that view.
 The main purpose for defining sub components within a view should be for organization or reuse within that view.
-For more general reusability that component should be placed under the `Components` folder.
+For more generally reusable should be placed under the `Components` folder.

 ## Models